 Indigenous and rural women as agents of change

-Indigenous and local community women are increasingly leading in community and civil society spaces, as well as running for political office and winning.
-Just a handful of stories and resources from across the RRI Coalition demonstrate that these women are fighting for their land and resource rights, and using their traditional knowledge and leadership to contribute to a host of development goals, including climate change mitigation, food security, and better water and forest management.
+Even as indigenous and local community women take on greater leadership due to men’s out-migration from communities and mounting external threats to community lands, they are often locked out of decision-making processes at all levels.
+However, despite these barriers, these women are increasingly leading in community and civil society spaces, as well as running for political office and winning.
+Just a handful of stories and resources from across the RRI Coalition demonstrate that women are fighting for their land and resource rights, and using their traditional knowledge and leadership to contribute to a host of development goals, including climate change mitigation, food security, and better water and forest management.

 Land governance rights—some of the least adequately protected—underpin women’s ability to participate in decision-making affecting their personal agency and economic security, and the future of the planet.
 More critical reflection on why and how some initiatives succeed in strengthening these rights can help unpack lessons for future engagements impacting community lands.
 A 2019 RRI analysis aggregates learning from 18 organizations’ work in 10 low- and middle-income countries across Africa, Asia, and Latin America to distill 10 contributing factors underlying successful initiatives that strengthened women’s governance rights regarding community lands.